dougeby/IntuneDocs/intune/app-based-conditional-access-intune.md

 5. The broker app verifies the identity of the app.
 There’s a security layer so the broker app can validate if the app is authorized to be used by the user.

-6. The broker app requests the App Client ID to check if it’s in the policy approved list.
+6. The broker app sends the App Client ID to Azure AD as part of the user authentication process to check if it’s in the policy approved list.

-7. Azure AD allows the user to authenticate and use the app.
+7. Azure AD allows the user to authenticate and use the app based on the policy approved list.
 If the app is not in the policy approved list, Azure AD denies access to the app.

 8. Outlook app communicates with Outlook Cloud Service to initiate communication with Exchange Online.